SciML/PolyChaos.jl/docs/src/index.md

 ## Collaboration
 We are always looking for contributors.
 If you are interested, just get in touch: tillmann [dot] muehlpfordt [at] kit [dot] edu.
+Or just fork and/or star the repository.
+Much appreciated.